Stellar Bancorp (STEL)

 9. Return on Equity

-Over the last five years, Stellar Bancorp has averaged an ROE of 8.1%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Stellar Bancorp has averaged an ROE of 8%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-10. Key Takeaways from Stellar Bancorp’s Q3 Results
+10. Key Takeaways from Stellar Bancorp’s Q4 Results

 11. Is Now The Time To Buy Stellar Bancorp?

-Stellar Bancorp doesn’t pass our quality test.
+We cheer for all companies supporting the economy, but in the case of Stellar Bancorp, we’ll be cheering from the sidelines.
 Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its TBVPS has declined over the last five years.
 And while the company’s net interest margin a strong starting point for the overall profitability of the business, the downside is its declining EPS over the last two years makes it a less attractive asset to the public markets.

-Stellar Bancorp’s P/B ratio based on the next 12 months is 1x.
-This multiple tells us a lot of good news is priced in - we think other companies feature superior fundamentals at the moment.
+Stellar Bancorp’s P/B ratio based on the next 12 months is 1.1x.
+At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $31.80 on the company (compared to the current share price of $31.97).
+Wall Street analysts have a consensus one-year price target of $32.40 on the company (compared to the current share price of $36.41), implying they don’t see much short-term potential in Stellar Bancorp.